lorini/aliaas/README.md

 Description
 -----------

-ALiaaS is an home automation project.
+ALiaaS is an multi-protocol home automation project.
 It will considerate each house's element as a service provider.
 More information (in french) at http://www.aliaas.fr/

 Technologies
 ------------